asmattic/transparenc-docs/source/dev-docs.rst

 	$ git commit -m "Your message"

+	// Commit to branch
 	$ git push origin [your-branch]

+	// Don't do this unless ready to merge
 	$ git push origin master

+	// Creating a new branch and switching into it
+	$ git checkout -b [new-branch]

 When you need to combine changes made somewhere else with your current branch.